Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- From the dataTable table
 FROM dataTable

--- Where age is greater than 23
+-- Where age is NOT equal to 23
-WHERE age <> 23
+WHERE age  !=  23
 ```